Dum aloo is a delicious potato curry from the North of India and Bangladesh, my version is vegetarian and features a delicious tomato gravy.

 Can I make this vegan?

-Yes, if I were to make this for a vegan guest I would replace the butter with mustard oil and then replace the double cream with coconut cream.
+Yes, if I were to make this for a vegan guest, I would replace the ghee with mustard oil and then replace the double cream with coconut cream.

 Can I make aloo dum in advance?